 Depending on the pass type, Passholders may now hold up to five Disney Park Pass reservations at a time.
 “Bonus reservations” will be added to the park pass calendar from time to time, so Passholders can make an additional park reservation without it counting against the reservation hold limit.

-I am really curious about the new “bonus days” that were mentioned by Disney’s official website.
 These “bonus days” are days with park pass availability that will not count against your total park reservation allotment.
-I was a Walt Disney World Cast Member for nine years, including time in Revenue Management, so it would seem to me these “bonus days” are days that aren’t being booked up.
-These would make for a great last-minute Disney day without large crowds.
+These make for a great last-minute Disney day without large crowds.

 Disney Resort hotel stays

 Passholders staying at Disney Resort hotels or other select hotels will now be able to make park reservations for each day of the stay – in addition to the reservations already scheduled as allotted with your pass type.
 Just keep in mind blockout dates associated with each pass type still apply.

 Water Parks and PhotoPass

 This is a big change.
 PhotoPass is no longer included in ANY of the Annual Passes — which is a bummer.
 But, it can be added to any Annual Pass for $99, which includes unlimited free digital downloads for the year.
 On the bright side, the Water Park and Sports option can be added to ANY Annual Pass.
 This used to only be an option with the Platinum level, which is somewhat equivalent to the Incredi-Pass.

 A new integrated calendar is coming that lets Passholders see blockout dates for each pass type, view available days for pass reservations, and make, modify or cancel a reservation all in one place.
 This is a great improvement compared to the original system.

 What do I need to do if I am an existing Annual Passholder?